Cuba the Country

 Considering that the average Cuban monthly salary is the equivalent of somewhere between $12 and $25 USD and the average cost of living is much higher than that, tipping is appreciated.
 Outside of included meals, other tips are not included in the tour price and tipping is entirely at your discretion.

-We often encourage our travelers, "If you feel that they went above-and-beyond to elevate your experience, it's always a great encouragement to tip them, especially if you tell them why they were great when you tip them."
+We often encourage our travelers, "If you feel that they went above and beyond to elevate your experience, it's always a great encouragement to tip them, especially if you tell them why they were great when you tip them."

 The magic number for tipping in Cuba is 10%.
 In this case, it is a great idea to carry a few small bills or coins with you each day for tips.
 If you are unsure if you should tip or how much you should tip, you may ask your tour guide and they will guide you in the right direction.